peaBerberian/wasp-hls/doc/API/Initialization.md

 to be "initialized".

-That initialization task is the step during which the two external parts of the `WaspHlsPlayer`, namely its worker file and WebAssembly file are setup.
+That initialization task is the step during which the two external parts of the `WaspHlsPlayer`, namely its worker file and WebAssembly file, are setup.

 Both of those files can be retrieved in [in the release page](https://github.com/peaBerberian/wasp-hls/releases),